Helpful methods to slow down include journaling, (l. 25-26)

-The underlined word may be substituted, without significant change in meaning, by the one
+The underlined word may be substituted, without significant change in meaning, by the words

 below: